Application deadlines for fall quarter admission to our Bothell and Bellevue locations is:

-It's important to plan the courses you will take prior to applying for admission to the UW Bothell School of Business.
+It’s important to plan the courses you will take prior to applying for admission to UW Bothell’s School of Business.

 - Applicants can refer to this grid of approved Prerequisite Courses.

-- All applicants for whom English is a non-native language must provide proof of English Language Proficiency by providing scores that meet the University's minimum on one of the following exams or through one of the alternative options listed below.
+- All applicants for whom English is a non-native language must provide proof of English Language Proficiency by providing scores that meet the University’s minimum on one of the following exams or through one of the alternative options listed in the writing competency or assessment section below.